goatmobile/blog/content/posts/multiple-git-users/index.md

 ---
-title: "Multiple GitHub Users on a Single Machine: The Simple Way"
+title: "Multiple GitHub Users on a Single Machine"
 date: 2021-05-02
 ---